Resources

 ATLAS of hurricanes in the French west Indies - Site listing weather archives of hurricanes since 1950.
 (French)

-Think Hazard – Haiti Estimate the risk levels and know the recommendations on my island
+Think Hazard – Haiti - Estimate the levels of risk and know the recommendations for my island.

 Haiti – Historical Natural Disasters – Portal – Historical Natural Disasters – Portal – Historical data on disasters: types of risks and frequency; human, economic, and material losses.
 (English)